 Alongside our main set of type sizes, we have created a range of additional display type sizes.

 This display type can give greater impact where neccessary, especially at large screen sizes.
 It should only be used for immersive storytelling and infographic experiences.

-The sizes use the same set of breakpoint groups as the standard type sizes (Groups A–D) and follow the same weight, line height & tracking rules.
+The sizes use the same set of breakpoint groups as the standard type sizes (groups A – D) and follow the same weight, line height and tracking rules.